Helpful Tips and Facts to Know if You’re Traveling to Slovenia

 The three regions are:

-1. Podravska in the northeast, known as the most prestigious wine region in Slovenia (this is the region where Maribor is, perhaps the second most popular tourist destination in Slovenia after its capital, Ljubljana)
+- Podravska in the northeast is known as the most prestigious wine region in Slovenia (this is the region where Maribor is, perhaps the second most popular tourist destination in Slovenia after its capital, Ljubljana)

 We dedicated one day to driving around Maribor to try the region's wine, which is why we know it best.
 “Sipon” wine is unique to Slovenia and was a personal favorite.
 The rumor is when Napoleon's army was in the region they tasted it and said, “C'est bonne!” which was then translated to “Sipon!”
 (Isn't that a great story?)

-It was cold when we visited in November so it was helpful to know “kuhana vina” means “warm wine.”
-Having a cup of warm wine on a cold evening hit the spot many a night!
+When we visited in November, it was cold, so it was helpful to know that “kuhana vina” means “warm wine.”
+A cup of warm wine on a cold evening hit the spot many nights!

 Speaking of beverages, their drinking water – from the tap – is perfection.